vaystays/api/source/index.html.md

 </aside>

 # Rate Limits
-In an effort to ensure that our users experience constant data flow, maintain maximum up-time and ensure API stability, Direct requires partner applications to operate within the following rate limits (per IP address):
+In an effort to ensure that our users experience constant data flow, maintain maximum up-time and ensure API stability, Direct requires partner applications to operate within the following rate limits (per API key):

 | Time period | Limit       |
 | ----------- | ----------- |